fan-tak-sato/programming-exercises/README.md

-Programming exercizes
+Programming exercises
 ========================

 Algorithms, design patterns, interview questions and coding interviews.

 Each directory has the README.md file with documentation.

-Some projects are under construction.
+Many projects are under construction.